LawanGoud/Python-/README.md

 - if the first digit of N is greater than the second digit of N.

 Print the result as shown in sample output

+## Compare First Digit and Last Digit

+Write a program that reads two three-digit numbers A and B and checks if the first digit of A is less than the last digit of B.